ZAZ Tavria: ZAZ-1103 Slavuta

-ZAZ-1103 Slavuta was a 5-door B-class liftback released in 1995 and discontinued in 2011.
+ZAZ-1103 Slavuta was a B-class liftback released in 1995 and discontinued in 2011.
 It featured a fuel injection engine of 1,2-1,3 liters.
-Due to the use of a liftback type body with an elongated roof line and rounded contours of hood and trunk lid, the movement of turn indicators onto the headlamp assemblies (increased rounding radius from 20 to 50 mm) and the removal of rain gutters from above the doors, not only was a completely new shape of created, but also the aerodynamics were improved, the luggage compartment volume increased, the loading height lowered (by 60 cm), and the dirtying of the rear glass in rainy weather was decreased.
-When ZAZ started the production of Chevrolet Lanos, some design elements of Chevrolet Lanos (such as seat and door parts) were added to Slavuta.
+Due to the use of a completely new liftback type body with an elongated roof line and more rounded contours of the hood and trunk lid, turn indicators were moved onto the headlamp assemblies and rain gutters from above the doors were removed.
+The aerodynamics were improved, luggage compartment volume was increased, the loading height lowered by 60 cm, and the dirtying of the rear glass in rainy weather was decreased.
+When ZAZ started the production of Chevrolet Lanos, some design elements of Chevrolet Lanos (such as seat and door parts) were added to the Slavuta.

 During the period of production more than 140 000 cars were produced.
-In January 2011 the last car of ZAZ-1103 "Slavuta" model was produced by ZAZ line, and it was sold during an online auction on February 11, 2011, for ₴47,020.
+In January 2011 the last car of the ZAZ-1103 "Slavuta" model was produced by the ZAZ line, and it was sold during an online auction on February 11, 2011, for ₴47,020.
 ZAZ Forza became the direct descendant of Slavuta on the line.
 ZAZ-Slavuta and ZAZ-Tavria family were the last wholly Ukrainian cars.

 In 2004 the Slavuta was awarded zero stars out of a possible four by the Russian ARCAP safety assessment program.